 Bloom Time: Mid spring until the early fall

-Oenothera albicaulis is an annual plant with an erect stem up to 1.5 feet (45 cm) tall.
-Basal leaves are up to 2 inches (5 cm) long and can be either entire and oblanceolate or pinnatifid even on the same plant.
+Oenothera albicaulis is an annual plant with an erect stem that grows up to 1.5 feet (45 cm) tall.
+Basal leaves are up to 2 inches (5 cm) long and can be either entire and oblanceolate or pinnatifid, even on the same plant.
 Flowers are with four petals, white, and become pink with age.

 It is grown as an annual plant, so it has no USDA hardiness zone.